QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 .. note::

   This document is about Linux virtual machines integrated into QubesOS.
-For Windows refer to :ref:`Qubes Windows Tools documentation </user/templates/windows/qubes-windows-tools:using-windows-appvms-in-seamless-mode>`
+For Windows refer to :ref:`Qubes Windows Tools documentation </user/templates/windows/qubes-windows-tools:Using Windows AppVMs in seamless mode>`
+:ref:`What is Qubes OS? <introduction/intro:what is qubes os?>`

 By default, vm applications are seamlessly integrated into dom0's desktop environment.
 This article explains how to disable seamless mode in order to get separate desktop inside of an otherwise integrated vm.